Hywan/mnt.io/content/articles/2026-02-23-about-memory-pressure-lock-contention-and-data-oriented-design/index.md

 Of course you're valuable!
 Now, the surprise.

-## The Desert
+## The Dessert

-Of course, let's not forget about our desert!
+Of course, let's not forget about our dessert!
 I won't dig too much: the patch contains all the necessary gory details.
-Shortly, it's about how `VectorDiff::Set` can create a nasty bug in `SortBy`.
-Basically, when a value in the vector was updated, a `VectorDiff::Set` was emitted. `SortBy` was then responsible to compute a new `VectorDiff`:
+In short, it's about how `VectorDiff::Set` can create a nasty bug in `SortBy`.
+Basically, when a value in the vector is updated, a `VectorDiff::Set` is emitted. `SortBy` is then responsible for computing a new `VectorDiff`:

 - it was calculating the old position of the value,
 - it was calculating the new position,
-- depending of that, it was emitting the appropriate `VectorDiff`s.
+- depending on that, it was emitting the appropriate `VectorDiff`s.

 However, the old “value” wasn't removed from the buffer _immediately_ and not _every time_.
 In theory, it should not cause any problem —it was an optimisation after all— except if… the items manipulated by the stream are “shallow clones”.
 Shallow cloning a value won't copy the value entirely: we get a new value, but its state is synced with the original value.
-It happens with types such as:
+This happens with types such as:

 ```rust